23 Jan

 2. That's Where You're Wrong

-'That's Where You're Wrong' is, quite simply, the most underrated song in the Arctic Monkeys’ canon.
+'That's Where You're Wrong' is, quite simply, the most underrated song in the Arctic Monkeys' canon.
 It catches you with a deceptive simplicity: a buzzing, motorik bassline, shimmering guitars that owe a debt to The Smiths, and lyrics that feel both grounded and ethereal.
-Looking back, the song served as more than just the climax to their fourth album, 'Suck It and See'; it felt like the climax of their career up until that point.
+Looking back, the song served as more than just the climax of their fourth album, 'Suck It and See'; it felt like the climax of their career to that point.
 It is a big-hearted, full-blossoming love song that sounds exactly like the hazy Los Angeles sunset under which it was recorded.

 It is an exceptional piece of songwriting that perfectly balances the band's Sheffield grit with their newfound Californian glow.
-It’s a pinnacle of their discography that deserves to be shouted about from the rooftops.
+It's a pinnacle of their discography that deserves to be shouted about from the rooftops.
+In a catalogue full of songs that announce themselves loudly, 'That's Where You're Wrong' earns its place by doing the opposite: it whispers, and somehow that makes it impossible to forget.

 Honourable Mention.
 R U Mine

 I couldn't complete this list without mentioning 'AM' at least once.
-The band’s fifth album is a triumph from start to finish, one of the definitive records of the 2010s that introduced the Arctic Monkeys to a global audience.
+The band's fifth album is a triumph from start to finish, one of the definitive records of the 2010s that introduced the Arctic Monkeys to a global audience.
 It was the moment they ceased to be defined by genre and instead became true artists.
 They stepped into a lineage of chameleons like Bowie, The Beatles, and Dylan; from this point on, they earned the right to sound however they liked while remaining quintessentially themselves.
+Beyond its critical and commercial success, 'AM' shaped the sound of indie rock for years to come, and 'R U Mine?' was its battering ram.

 'R U Mine?' originally surfaced in early 2012 for Record Store Day, kicking off a remarkable run that paved the way for the invincible, record-breaking 'AM' in 2013.
 This exhilarating track was their greatest display of raw power yet, and the band knew it.
 It is a song that is as much late-90s hip-hop in its rhythmic swing as it is mid-70s hard rock in its weight.